lionhylra/cc-usage-bar/README.md

 ## Why

 Claude Code doesn't expose a persistent usage indicator.
 The only way to check is to open a session and type `/usage`.
-This app puts that information one click away in your menu bar — always up to date, always accurate.
+When you're running multiple Claude Code sessions across different terminal windows, checking your usage means either interrupting a running agent mid-task or opening a new terminal just to see a number.
+Both are disruptive.

+Many community tools solve this by reading the OAuth token from the macOS Keychain and calling Anthropic's usage API directly.
+But macOS will prompt you every time a third-party app tries to access that Keychain item — not a smooth experience, and handing your OAuth token to another process is a legitimate security concern.

+This project was entirely vibe-coded using Claude Code itself — which is also how I ran into the problem in the first place.

+CC Usage Bar takes a different approach.
+It doesn't touch your Keychain or make any network calls itself.
+It simply runs `claude` the same way you would, captures the `/usage` output, and displays it in your menu bar — one click away, always accurate.

 ## How it works